 Who can apply?

 You’ll be a member of the helping professions (including qualified counsellors, psychotherapists and psychologists) looking to take the next step in your career.

 When does it start?

-This one-year training begins in January 2022 and runs one weekend per month (Saturday and Sunday, 10am to 4pm) until November 2022.
+This one-year training runs one weekend per month (Saturday and Sunday, 10am to 4pm) for ten months.
 That’s 100 guided learning hours over the year.

 What’s the cost?